kinggeorges12/JellyBridge/README.md

 - **Sync Interval (hours)**: How often the plugin automatically syncs content
 - **Test Connection with Jellyseerr**: Verifies that the plugin can successfully connect to your Jellyseerr instance
 - **Automated Sync Status**: Displays the current sync status, current progress, last sync time, and next scheduled sync time
-- **Library Setup Instructions**: Click the "Setup" button (?) next to the automated task checkbox to view library setup instructions and troubleshooting.
+- **Library Setup Instructions**: Click the "(?)
+Setup" button next to the automated task checkbox to view library setup instructions and troubleshooting.

 ### 🔍 Import Discover Content